Coronavirus: India reports 42,618 new infections, active cases increase for fourth consecutive day

 The new cases are 6.02% lower than Friday’s count of 45,352 infections.

 The toll rose to 4,40,225 after 330 deaths were reported in a span of 24 hours.
 The active caseload increased for the fourth consecutive day, and is presently at 4,05,681 cases.
+The number of active cases increased by 5,903 in the past day.